sequoiatree/teaching-cs/src/curriculum/topical/misconception-theory/homework.md

 # Overloaded CS terms

 Teaching can be difficult when there are words that you use without explaining their definition.
 Worse, there are lots of words that have a different meaning outside of CS, which confuse the student you're working with because they might not know the word also has a CS-related definition.
 Your task is to find one such word that might be confusing to students in a CS class you've taken.
-Explain the outside context and also the CS context in a followup to the "Overloaded Terms" post on Piazza.
+Explain the outside context and also the CS context in the #overloaded-terms channel on Slack.
 Don't post duplicates!

 Here are some examples: